fjdu/obsidian-feed/README.md

 ## Known issues:

-- I would like the LaTeX equations in the contents to be properly displayed with something like MathJax, but I have not figured out how to do this yet.
+- Some item urls cannot be embedded in the mobile, but I have not figured out the reason yet.
+- The math rendering sometimes show redundant blank spaces.